A.S.A.P. is involved in the planning and implementation of a number of community-based programs. Volunteers and

 YOUTH RISK BEHAVIOR SURVEY

-The next survey is being conducted at Nantucket High School in February.
+The next survey has recently been conducted at Nantucket High School in February.
 Posters and advertisements will be created as a followup to the survey, based on the overall results.
 All communications will be created in both English and Spanish languages.

 Drug Take Back at Island Pharmacy